 - email: onreact at onreact.com

-Or tell my your favorite way of communication in case you prefer another channel and tel me who you are how can I contact you in future independently from any social site.
-I downloaded pidgin to make sure I can get in touch with you via most IM channels.
+Or tell my your favorite way of communication in case you prefer another channel and tell me who you are how can I contact you in future independently from any social site.

-Facebook, Twitter, Linked etc. are great but they own you.
+Facebook, Twitter, Linkedin etc. are great but they own you.